openworm/owmeta/tests/README.md

 "rdf.store_conf" : "testl.db",
 "rdf.upload_block_statement_count" : 50,

+* test_data.py -- this is a python file that is acting as test data.

 Test data is located in the test_data directory:

 * test_data/PVDR.nml.rdf.xml - Sample data in TriG format to demonstrate we can parse it.
+* test_data/bad_test.conf - Sample .conf file for a test that ensures corrupt configuration files will not load (in ConfigureTest)